-Growth in the number of the Roma households with access to improved housing conditions.
+I I I J Specific objective 6.1.1: Growth in the number of the Roma households with access to improved housing conditions.
+Supporting leap housing programmes/social rental housing within social mobility and integration of MRC inhabitants (construction and reconstruction of dwellings).

-- Supporting leap housing programmes/social rental housing within social mobility and integration of MRC inhabitants (construction and reconstruction of dwellings). - > Support for micro credit programmes aimed at promoting self-build housing projects. - Promoting access to drinking water in separated and segregated MRC with emphasis on low cost measures, such as drilling wells. - Supporting construction of utilities in MRC environments. - Supporting the completion (construction/reconstruction) of basic technical infrastructure (e.g. sewers, paved roads, roads). - Creation or completion of a system management of municipal waste (e.g. purchase of waste bins, containers, building of waste stands) - Clearance works in illegal waste tips, including elimination of the adverse impacts of illegal tips.
+- Support for micro credit programmes aimed at promoting self-build housing projects. - Promoting access to drinking water in separated and segregated MRC with emphasis on low cost measures, such as drilling wells.

+- Supporting the completion (construction/reconstruction) of utilities in MRC environments. - Supporting the completion (construction/reconstruction) of basic technical infrastructure (e.g. sewers, paved roads, roads). - Creation or completion of a system management of municipal waste (e.g. purchase of waste bins, containers, building of waste stands)

+Clearance works in illegal waste tips, including elimination of the adverse impacts of illegal tips.
+Specific objective 6.1.2: